Klasmart-Engineering/klasmart-xapi-service/README.md

 ### Debugging

 1. Navigate to the VS Code sidebar debug panel
-2. Select `entry.ts` from the dropdown
+2. Select `index.ts` from the dropdown
 3. Click the green arrow debug button

 ### Testing